 I've outlined the gradual progression of building my garden which you can click here to read if you're curious.

-In a slow, season by season process, I've eliminated a good portion of the St. Augustine lawn.
-Along the way the transformation has evolved from extremely tidy planting areas to a more naturalistic gardening style with a blend of native plants and regionally adapted plants or Florida-Friendly plants.
+In a slow, season by season process, I've eliminated a good portion almost all of the St. Augustine lawn.
+Along the way, the transformation has evolved from extremely tidy planting areas to a more naturalistic gardening style with a blend of native plants and regionally adapted plants or Florida-Friendly plants.

 I hope you gain some inspiration and perhaps some helpful knowledge to encourage you and your gardening passion as you follow me in my endeavors to learn and experience more as well.